How I went from having Aerobic Deficiency Syndrome to #2 on the World SUP Tour... and then Relapsed

 If you're motivated, be smart, train slow.

-And, good gear can help make a huge difference.
+Also, good gear can help make a huge difference.
 I'm currently using Garmin's Body Battery technology which factors in my stress, activities, and heart rate variability to give me an idea of how charged or drained I am.
 Check it out on new models like mine.
 If you think you'll buy a Garmin, please consider CLICKING THIS LINK to support me.